what are the 4 great inventions of ancient china

 A compass is a device that indicates direction.
 It is one of the most important instruments for navigation.
 This compass was used by Robert Peary to reach the North Pole, allegedly the first person to do so.

-The invention of gunpowder had a close relationship with the advanced ancient workmanship of smelting industry.
+The invention of gunpowder had a close relationship with the advanced ancient workmanship of the smelting industry.
 People began to know a lot of chemistry knowledge about the nature of different mineral materials during the process of smelting operation.
-With the knowledge, ancient necromancers tried to seek the elixir of immortality from certain kinds of ores and fuel.
+With this knowledge, ancient necromancers tried to seek the elixir of immortality from certain kinds of ores and fuel.
 Although they failed to get what they were looking for, they discovered that an explosive mixture could be produced by combining sulfur, charcoal, and saltpeter (potassium nitrate).
-This mixture finally led to the invention of gunpowder although its exact date of invention still remains unknown.
+This mixture finally led to the invention of gunpowder although its exact date of the invention still remains unknown.

 Many historical materials indicate that gunpowder first appeared before the Tang Dynasty (618-907).
 From 300 to 650AD several recipes were written about inflammable mixtures.
 Some historians date the invention of gunpowder at 850AD when a Taoist book warned of three specific elixir formulas as too dangerous to experiment.